opencog/learn/Theory-Notes.md

 optimal, in that there is no shorter path from start to finish.
 Another way is to find an algorithm that generates the shortest path, or perhaps an algorithm that generates some reasonably-short path.
-A fourth sense occurs as a meta-problem: in the sapce of all possible sudoku-solving algorithms, how do we find the one that generates the best possible paths?
-Or, at least, generates reasonably good ones on a statistical ensemble of all possible sudoku puzzles?
+A fourth sense occurs as a meta-problem: in the space of all possible Sudoku-solving algorithms, how do we find the one that generates the best possible paths?
+Or, at least, generates reasonably good ones on a statistical ensemble of all possible Sudoku puzzles?

 This fourth item in the paragraph above becomes, again, as structure-discernment problem, reified.
-What is the space of sudoku-solving algorithms, and how can that space be described, represented, characterized and operated upon?
+What is the space of Sudoku-solving algorithms, and how can that space be described, represented, characterized and operated upon?
 Obviously, there is an infinite regress here; however, at each step of the game, there is a fairly urgent desire to have optimal representations and optimal